 - 1 night in the chosen hotel category in Trebinje

-- 1 night in chosen hotel category in Sarajevo
+- 1 night in a chosen hotel category in Sarajevo

 - 2 nights in the chosen hotel category in Budapest